technofocus-pte/copltagnthnsolgd/LabGuides/Lab 2/Lab 2.md

 Create a topic that helps a hospital employee submit a monthly compliance report

-I want to submit a compliance report"
+  "I want to submit a compliance report"

   "Create a new compliance entry"

   "Log a monthly report"

   “What is HIPAA?"

   "Explain HIPAA rules"

   "What are HIPAA compliance guidelines?"

   "How do I stay HIPAA compliant?"

   "Tell me about HIPAA regulations"

   "HIPAA privacy rules"

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image21.png)